Mjjordan23/RaceDayAPI/README.md

 ## AI Usage Disclosure

 Where AI tools were used during the development process, their use will be disclosed in accordance with the assessment requirements.

+## Final Project Status

+The RaceDay API repository contains the required project documentation, database design, SQL script, API planning, and GitHub Actions workflow.
+The repository structure has been validated successfully using GitHub Actions.